-Impacts on ridership - positive or negative - can be challenging to parse with general ridership growth since the pandemic.
+Impacts on ridership - positive or negative - can be challenging to parse in this chaotic operating environment in the middle of a pandemic.
 Staff evaluated ridership on all service days on lines 6 and 51B and both went up on weekdays as seen in Exhibit 3 below and tracked on the left-side Y axis.
 Average weekday ridership dropped dramatically at the beginning of the pandemic and then increased from around 2,000 riders on each line at the beginning of 2021 to over 4,500 riders on Line 6 and 7,500 riders on Line 51B by the end of March 2023 (they carried 6,000 and 11,000 riders, respectively each weekday pre-COVID).
 Meanwhile, system-wide ridership (seen in Exhibit 3 below and tracked on the right-side Y axis) followed a similar trend.
 The significant jump in ridership across these two lines as well as the system is attributable to reopening of the region in part, but primarily to the return of in-person instruction at UC Berkeley.
 Lines 6 and 51B are critical services for UC Berkeley students and faculty, and their ridership growth reflects that.
-These two lines also play a significant role in the overall increase in system-wide ridership (along with other major trunk lines like 1T, 40, 51A, and the 72's).
-This is beneficial to the performance of All-door Boarding as the more boardings that occur at each stop, the greater the discrepancy between All-door boarding lines and regular lines.
+These two lines also play a significant role in the overall increase in system-wide ridership (along with other major trunk lines like 1T, 40, 51A, and the 72s).
+This is beneficial to the performance of the pilot as the more boardings that occur at each stop, the greater the discrepancy between all-door boarding lines and non-pilot lines.